89luca89/distrobox/docs/useful_tips.md

   --name waydroid
 ```

-once started with `distrobox enter --root waydroid`, we can proceed with the Waydroid
+Once it's started with `distrobox enter --root waydroid`, we can proceed with the Waydroid
 installation from the official repository:

 ```bash